Welcome to Office of Diversity Equity, & Inclusion!

-The Office of Diversity, Equity, & Inclusion (O.D.E.I.) creates inclusive spaces that promote intellectual discourse, diverse leadership, and social justice among students, staff, faculty, and our surrounding communities.
+The Office of Diversity, Equity, and Inclusion (ODEI) champions diversity, equity, and inclusion principles to create an inclusive and accessible environment, fostering intellectual discourse, diverse leadership, and social justice within our institution and its surrounding communities.

 Book Loan Program